mikebenfield/euphrates/README.md

 - `euphrates_x64`, a small library that can make Euphrates a bit more performant on x86-64 systems with BMI2 instructions;

+- `euphrates_virtual_memory`, a library implementing memory banking via native virtual memory;

 - `euphrates_cli`, an application to run Euphrates from the command line using `euphrates_sdl` for audio and video.

 If you just want to play some games, see the `euphrates_cli` crate.
 All officially released games that I've tested work.
-However, note that an excellent end user experience for playing games is not currently a high priority for Euphrates (for instance, you'll have to play with your keyboard, and you'll have to specify command line options for which memory map you want to use).
+However, note that an excellent end user experience for playing games is not currently a high priority for Euphrates (for instance, you'll have to play with your keyboard rather than a gamepad, and you'll have to specify command line options for which memory map you want to use).
 Instead, Euphrates is intended to (eventually) be a platform for exploring artificial intelligence techniques.

 See the README in the `euphrates` crate for more on Euphrates and its goals.